To successfully navigate government — team up with an experienced guide.

 - Volunteer for Women’s Empowerment, a Sacramento-based nonprofit dedicated to help move homeless women and their families into employment and home security.

-- Member, Sacramento Alzheimer’s Walk Planning Committee, dedicated to raising awareness about the disease, advocacy for research funding, and improved services for patients as well as caregivers and their families.
+- Volunteer, Sacramento Alzheimer’s Association, dedicated to raising awareness about the disease, advocacy for research funding, and improved services for patients as well as caregivers and their families.

 Master of Science Degree | May 2001